 - Section 7A: use digital tools to connect with learners from a variety of backgrounds and cultures, engaging with them in ways that broaden mutual understanding and learning.

 - Section 7B: use collaborative technologies to work with others, including peers, experts or community members, to examine issues and problems from multiple viewpoints.

 - Section 7C: contribute constructively to project teams, assuming various roles and responsibilities to work effectively toward a common goal.

 - Section 7D: explore local and global issues and use collaborative technologies to work with others to investigate solutions.

-- Section 7E: Skill: Working with video
+- Section 7E: Skill: Working with video - create a video podcast

 Teachers dedicate time to collaborate with both colleagues and students to improve practice, discover and share resources and ideas, and solve problems.
 Teachers: